Sebaldus: Legends

-Almost all details of the life of Sebaldus are uncertain, beyond his presence in the woodland of Poppenreuth, west of Nuremberg which was explained by his being a hermit.
+Almost all details of the life of Sebaldus are uncertain, beyond his presence in the woodland of Poppenreuth, west of Nuremberg, which was explained by his being a hermit.
 However various legends about his life have been recorded.

+Origins

 One of the earliest legends (c.
 1280) claims Sebaldus was a contemporary of Henry III (died 1056) and was of Franconian origin.
 After a pilgrimage in Italy, he became a preacher at Nuremberg.
 Another text claims that he was a Frankish nobleman who met Willibald and Winibald in Italy (thus dating his life to the 8th century) and later became a missionary in the Sebalder Reichswald that is associated with his name.
 Other legends claim he was either the son of the king of Denmark or a student in Paris who married a French princess, but then abandoned her on their wedding night to go on a pilgrimage to Rome.
-In these versions of the legend the Pope gave Sebaldus the mission of evangelising in the forests of Nuremberg, which gives his ancient presence there a papal authority.
+In these versions of the legend, the Pope gave Sebaldus the mission of evangelising in the forests of Nuremberg, thereby ascribing to his ancient presence there papal authority.

+Miracles

+Throughout his life, Sebaldus is said to have performed some miracles.
+As recorded on his shrine, Sebaldus' hagiography includes feats such as the curing of blindness, refilling a jug of wine from thin air, and invoking the wrath of God to have a mocker swallowed up by the earth.
+Among the most popular legends associated with Sebaldus is the "Miracle of the Icicles."
+The story, as recounted by the English hagiographer Alban Butler, holds that during a snowy night in the dead of winter, Sebaldus took shelter in the hovel of a poor peasant family, but found that their weak fire could provide little relief from the elements.
+When Sebaldus suggested that more fuel be added, the poor man replied that this meagre kindling was all he could afford.
+Sebaldus turned to the man's wife and told her to break off the icicles hanging from the house's eaves, bundle them, and bring them to him.
+When she did this, Sebaldus threw the icicles into their hearth, which came to life in the form of a roaring, radiant fire.